 The value of land that the Council wishes to sell, which might affect the price negotiated if discussed in public the details of proposed contracts for goods, services or works that might reveal commercially confidential information or might affect the price the Council has to pay information about an individual

 Details of the type information that might be discussed in private are set out in the Council's access to information rules within the Council’s Constitution.
 Where an item is discussed in private, any report discussed may be released after the meeting on request, with any private information deleted.

 The Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012 requires the Council to give at least 28 days notice of any private meetings of the Cabinet or its sub-committees.
 This is to allow any interested party to make representations that the meeting should be held in public.
 A further notice then has to be given 5 clear days before the private meeting, setting out the Council's response to any representations.

-Notices of private meetings can be downloaded within each meeting date as a pre-agenda notice.
+The Notice of private meetings can be found on the Cabinet agenda we page within each meeting date as a pre-agenda notice.

-The Cabinet is a group of eight elected members responsible for the overall business of the Council.
+The Cabinet is a group of nine elected members responsible for the overall business of the Council.

-The Cabinet comprises the Leader of the Council who is the Chairperson, and seven other members appointed by the Leader.
+The Cabinet comprises the Leader of the Council who is the Chairperson, and eight other members appointed by the Leader.